 (Inter-L to Inter-M)

 Spanish 3 Honors Language & Culture is the second course in the Advanced Spanish Language Program in middle school.
 Students in Pre-AP for Spanish Speakers is the second course in the Advanced Spanish Program for Middle School.
 This course further develops students’ proficiency and culminates in the AP Spanish Language & Culture exam in the 8th grade.
 Successful completion of this course fulfills the high school graduation requirement for high school and may earn a student an Arts & Humanities endorsement if students meet other foundation graduation requirements for an endorsement.
-This course emphasizes high level/critical thinking, reading, and writing utilizing cross-curricular contexts as well as Hispanic literature and texts.
+This course emphasizes high-level/critical thinking, reading, and writing utilizing cross-curricular contexts and Hispanic literature and texts.
 Speaking and listening proficiencies are refined and further developed.
 Students enrolled in this course should have a significant background in the Spanish language, as well as an advanced level of proficiency in all language skills.
 Students are expected to continue to Spanish 4 AP for Spanish Speakers in the 8th grade.
 This course may not be offered on all campuses.
 This course may not be offered on all campuses.
 This course is conducted exclusively in Spanish.

 18454002